dssg/project_template/README.md

 # DSSG/DSaPP Project Template
 --------

 Or, How to build *data science* projects that can be rerun.
-This is an opinated templated produced by [Hunter Owens](http://hunterowens.net) and [Carl Shan](http://www.carlshan.com/) on behalf of the [Center for Data Scienece and Public Policy](http://harris.uchicago.edu/content/center-data-science-and-public-policy-0).
+This is an opinionated template produced by [Hunter Owens](http://hunterowens.net) and [Carl Shan](http://www.carlshan.com/) on behalf of the [Center for Data Science and Public Policy](http://harris.uchicago.edu/content/center-data-science-and-public-policy-0).
 The idea for a project template is heavily inspired by the NPR apps team's [project template](http://harris.uchicago.edu/content/center-data-science-and-public-policy-0).

 ## Using